 Q. What is the Joint Academic Call and why was it created?

-As of today, most students in our institutions follow curricula that have been designed for local purposes.
-What we need to do, as we develop our European University Alliance, is ensure greater mobility between institutions and expand mobility opportunities—both in-person and virtual—for students from one institution who wish to obtain a degree from another.
-To achieve this, we must adapt current curricula to accommodate student mobility between institutions.
-The Joint Academic Call is designed to enable curriculum directors to receive funding to support this adaptation and make such mobility possible.
+A. The Joint Academic Call, that we decided to implement at the last Governing Board (November 2025), is essentially a call to encourage the evolution of different curricula across EELISA institutions towards something that could be suitable for students from the Alliance.
+As of today, most of the students in our institutions follow curricula which have been designed for local purposes, and what we need to do in developing our European University and Alliance is make sure that we have more mobility between institutions, and more mobility opportunities, in-person and virtual, for students from one institution willing to get a degree from another one.
+For this, we must change the current curricula to fit with the possibility that students move between institutions.
+The Joint Academic Call is designed to allow curriculum directors to receive funding to adapt to this possible mobility offer.

 Q. How will the call benefit EELISA academics and the larger EELISA community?